-All staff will be provided with a copy of Hart Primary School's Code of Conduct at induction which sets out the school's expectations of staff behaviour.
-We will review our Code of Conduct regularly and ask staff to ensure that they are familiar with the current version.
-Staff are expected to carry out their duties in accordance with the Code of Conduct.
+All staff will be provided with a copy of our school's Staff Handbook at induction which sets out the school's expectations of staff behaviour.
+We will review our Staff Handbook regularly and ask staff to ensure that they are familiar with the current version.
+Staff are expected to carry out their duties in accordance with the Staff Handbook.